 Although Old English Sheepdogs were originally bred as working dogs in southwestern England, they became symbols of wealth when they first arrived in the United States.

-Early Pomeranians weighed about 30 pounds, but were bred to a smaller size sometime during the 19th century.
-Now, most Pomeranians weigh between four and seven pounds.Continue to 8 of 14 below.
+Early Pomeranians weighed about 30 pounds but were bred to a smaller size sometime during the 19th century.
+Now, most Pomeranians weigh between four and seven pounds.Continue to 7 of 12 below.

 Great Pyrenees were originally bred to guard livestock in Europe's Pyrenees Mountains, but they're incredibly nurturing, gentle dogs—despite their massive size!

 In Tibet, where Lhasa Apsos originated, these fluffy dogs are known as Abso Seng Kye, which translates to "Bark Lion Sentinel Dog."
 Pretty badass, right?
-Lhasa Apsos were often charged with guarding the interiors of Tibetan buildings, and would bark to alert their humans of intruders—hence the "bark" and "sentinel" aspects of their name.
-What's more, Lhasas are linked to the Tibetan Snow Lion, which Tibetans consider the guardian of their country.Continue to 10 of 14 below.
+Lhasa Apsos were often charged with guarding the interiors of Tibetan buildings and would bark to alert their humans of intruders—hence the "bark" and "sentinel" aspects of their name.
+What's more, Lhasas are linked to the Tibetan Snow Lion, which Tibetans consider the guardian of their country.Continue to 9 of 12 below.

-Boasting an impressive 2,800 year history, Maltese are believed to be another one of the oldest dog breeds.
-Over the course of those 2,800 years, Maltese have become fan favorites of royalty around the globe.
+Boasting an impressive 2,800-year history, Malteses are believed to be another one of the oldest dog breeds.
+Over the course of those 2,800 years, Malteses have become fan favorites of royalty around the globe.
 Not only were they cherished by ancient Greek, Roman, and Egyptian royalty, but Queen Elizabeth I and Mary Queen of Scots adored them, too.
-These days, Maltese are super popular among Hollywood's royalty.Continue to 12 of 14 below.
+These days, Maltese pups are super popular among Hollywood's royalty.Continue to 11 of 12 below.

 It's hard to handle how irresistibly adorable these balls of fluff are.
 Aside from their impressive coats, Pekingese also have an interesting smushed face—similar to that of Pugs or Shih Tzus.
 There's actually a name for the variety of pups who share this type of face: brachycephalic dogs.
-Their shortened airways can lead to possible health problems, but with proper care they can live healthy, happy lives!Continue to 13 of 14 below.
+Their shortened airways can lead to possible health problems, but with proper care, they can live healthy, happy lives!Continue to 12 of 12 below.

 Caring for Your Dog's Fluffy Coat